nabla-c0d3/nassl/README.md

 Build script for Windows 7 64 bits.
 It expects Python to be installed in C:\Python27.
-This build script will crash after building OpenSSL but you can still manage to get a full build of nassl, if you can figure it out...
+This build script will crash after building OpenSSL but you can still manage to get a full build of nassl by manually copying the OpenSSL libs from openssl/out32 to the right location in build/.
+Look at win32 builds.

 Why ???